 - Reconstructed: Chuck is a Friendly Neighborhood Vampire, and his snarking at the way his own kind is portrayed endears humans to him.

-- Played For Laughs: Chuck is followed around by an annoying Tagalong Kid that keeps asking him if vampire tropes are real.
+- Played for Laughs: Chuck is followed around by an annoying Tagalong Kid who keeps asking him if vampire tropes are real.

 Kid: Are you allergic to garlic?

 Kid: Can you turn into a bat?

 Kid: Are you unable to cross running water?

 Kid: If someone stakes you in the heart, do you die?

 - Played for Drama: Vampires in Chuck's world are fairly harmless, and prefer to drink the blood of cattle, but because of vampire fiction, humans reject them as evil and often murder them.